 Onboard remote staff with the tools you know and use

-Intranet software, collaboration areas, and video conferencing are likely embedded into your organisation already, helping your newly dispersed teams work together from afar.
+Intranet software tools, collaboration areas, and video conferencing are likely embedded into your organisation already, helping your newly dispersed teams work together from afar.
 These familiar tools can be used to create a remote onboarding experience for your new hires, helping them feel welcomed and connected to your company even when you can’t meet face-to-face.

 Here are 3 ways to use your digital workplace to onboard new hires remotely: